CMSgov/design-system/README.md

 ## Contact

-To contact the CMS Design System product owners, please email `WPMG_Web@cms.hhs.gov`
+To get in touch with the CMS Design System team, please visit [design.cms.gov/contact](https://design.cms.gov/contact) for a list of ways to contact us.

 One of our goals is to ensure a welcoming environment for all contributors.
 Please take a look at our [Code of Conduct](CODE-OF-CONDUCT.md) to learn more.